Sales is a language game. Salespeople use words to demonstrate value, identify business pain, create a sense of urgency, and close deals.

 I know these acronyms because I work in an industry where they’re commonplace.
 And you no doubt are up-to-date with all the lingo, acronyms, and jargon that your industry uses.
 But don’t ever assume your prospect knows what you’re talking about.

 Secondly, relying on jargon and acronyms makes you sound … well, not human.
-Use real words to explain what you mean.
+Avoid buzzwords in sales and use real words to explain what you mean.

-What sales phrases do you always avoid?
+What phrases should you avoid in sales emails?
 Share with us in the comments below.